 If you take a look at someone walking, what you may not realize is that our ability to move is comprised of two parts: a static phase: stance (the ability to balance and hold a position) and swing through (mobility or movement).
-It is both these phases: the ability to hold a position and the ability to move that allow us the freedom to explore, learn, participate, socialize and engage.
-For those with different neurological orientations, either or both position and mobility can be challenged and may require adaptive equipment, therapy or assistance.
+It is both these phases, the ability to hold a position and the ability to move, that allow us the freedom to explore, learn, participate, socialize, and engage.
+For those with different neurological orientations, position and/or mobility can be challenged and may require adaptive equipment, therapy or assistance.

 Positioning

 Our position or posture is the way we present ourselves to the outside world.
-A good posture gives us firm footing and the ability to be still and stable as well as to not fall over.
-Having a good posture means good alignment, strong bones and muscles.
+A good posture gives us firm footing and the ability to be still and stable and not fall over.
+Having a good posture means good alignment, strong bones, and muscles.
 Our bones give us structure and our muscles hold the structure in place.
 Some children may have difficulty with positioning due to low tone or high tone.
-That is the resistance in their muscles and it may create a more than normal pull or less than normal pull.
-In such cases we can use equipment, bolsters and cushions to assist with positioning.
+That is the resistance in their muscles and it may create a more-than-normal pull or less-than-normal pull.
+In such cases, we can use equipment, bolsters, and cushions to assist with positioning.

 Seating